A q-analog of certain symmetric functions and one of its specializations: Level statistics on forests

 We let the reader verify that for any ranking $\rho $ on\textbf{\ }$\mathbf{2 }^{\mathbf{n}}$, $\overline{l_{\rho }}$ defined below is a statistic for $ \overline{J_{n}^{\left( r\right) }}\left( q\right) $

 \

-Let us point out in conclusion that the polynomials $J_{n}^{\left( r\right) } $ and the formulas exposed in this article - as well as their reciprocals - are susceptible to other combinatorial developments which will be presented in future articles.
+Let us point out in conclusion that the above formulas related to the $ J_{n}^{\left( r\right) }$, and in particular formula $\left( 6.5\right) $, lend themseves to further combinatorial developments that will be presented in future articles.